elinaparida/codehouseindia2022/README.md

 `firstname-lastname.md`

-`I've finished reading through the pre-req docs and ran at least one example AI/ML app on my laptop!`
+`I've finished reading through the pre-req docs and ran at least one example of the above app on my laptop!`